This is a big big subject and I am no expert in any of the

 objective is to find those drugs which will best alleviate the

 damaging aspects of myeloma (and any other complaint that fancy takes).
 My interest

 has spread to considering which bacteria are active in the gut and

 how which drugs effect them and similarly which molecular

 structures are present in toenail fungus and how they might

-I hope to demonstrate by example how 2 or 3 drugs can interact with 2 or 3 proteins.
+I hope to demonstrate by example how a drug can interact with a protein.
 None of this is validated, it is possibly riddled with errors; but it has given me a basic understanding of how to go about the topic.